practicaldsc/study/problems/disc04/dsc80-wi24-final-q1.md

 # BEGIN PROB

-The PDS staff are looking into hotels — some in San Diego, for their family to stay at for graduation, and some elsewhere, for summer trips.
+The EECS 398 staff are looking into hotels — some in San Diego, for their family to stay at for graduation (and to eat Mexican food), and some elsewhere, for summer trips.

-**In Question 1 only**, you will work with the DataFrame `hotels`.
 Each row of `hotels` contains information about a different hotel in San Diego.
 Specifically, for each hotel, we have:

 - `"Hotel Name" (str)`: The name of the hotel. **Assume hotel names are unique.**
 - `"Location" (str):` The hotel's neighborhood in San Diego.